 If you have questions about COVID-19, call the Minnesota Department of Health at 651-201-3920 or 1-800-657-3903 from 7 a.m. – 7 p.m. every day of the week.

-Minnesota mental health phone and text lines
+Minnesota mental health phone, text lines, and resources

 - Minnesota Warmline: 877-404- 3190 or text “Support” to 85511 to receive help through peer support to address loneliness, isolation, increased feelings of anxiety and depression, as well as help people living with mental health conditions with recovery and wellness before a crisis occurs